Lovers of Life: Synopsis

 When Salem Khouli dies, a local Pasha named Ismail al-Jabali (Youssef Wahbi) adopts the late man's 15-year-old son, Ahmed bin Salem (Muharram Fouad), and raises the boy with his only daughter Mona (Nadia Lutfi).
 Noticing Ahmed's musical inclinations, the Pasha sends him to a four-year study course at a conservatory in Italy.
 Ahmed conceals his love for Mona out of concern for the wealth gap, while Mona silently pines for him and waits in vain for hints of more than brotherly love in the letters he sends her during his studies.
-Ahmed returns from abroad and finds Mona waiting at the port with Sheikh Saleh al-Awwad (Ibrahim Qadri) and his son Arian (Ali Mustafa), who use to sing with the adoptive siblings over the Mawlid holiday.
+Ahmed returns from abroad and finds Mona waiting at the port with Sheikh Saleh al-Awwad (Ibrahim Qadri) and his son Arian (Ali Mustafa), who used to sing with the adoptive siblings over the Mawlid holiday.
 Mona becomes jealous shortly after their reunion, as she watches Ahmed rub elbows with Zizi Murad (Habiba), lead singer of a performance group Ahmed is working with that is run by his friend Salama (Hassan Mustafa).
 Ahmed pledges to ask the Pasha for Mona's hand after the success of his first show.

 Meanwhile, however, the prospective couple encounter disreputable characters in the person of Seifullah Zadeh (Mahmoud el-Meliguy) and his son Ismat (Momtaz Abazah), both compulsive horse racing gamblers and prodigious con men of aristocratic families and wealthy heiresses.
 Seifullah claims to be descended from the Pasha's Tuganoglu relatives and tries to foist a purebred filly named Aziza onto the Pasha.
 While the Pasha declines the horse, he does invite Seifullah and Ismat to stay a week at the estate.
 Seifullah hatches a plot to seize the Pasha's wealth by the marriage of Ismat to Mona and sets out to separate her from Ahmed to that end.